In today's data driven world, a bike computer is almost a necessity for any cyclist.

 Without mincing words, the Garmin Edge 1030 bike computer can only be described as the Ferrari of bike computers.

 Featuring a massive 3.5" screen that rivals your smartphone for display capability, the Edge 1030 delivers a sharp viewing experience that excels in rain or shine.

-Using the Garmin Connect and Garmin Cycle Map apps, you can pull data from billions of miles of user data or get turn-by-turn directions.
-Or you can create your own routes, upload them to the Edge 1030, and get lost without actually getting lost.
+Using the Garmin Connect and Garmin Map apps, you can pull data from billions of miles of user data or get turn by turn directions.
+Alternatively, you can create your own routes, upload them to the Edge 1030, and get lost without actually getting lost.